What is a mortgage? (a comprehensive guide)

 You could, however, remortgage with a different lender if your not subject to any early repayments or aren’t locked in.

-Should there be a gap between the sale price and your new property, then you’ll need a ‘bridging loan’.
+Should there be a gap between the sale of your home and the purchase of your new property, then you can use a ‘bridging loan’.
 However, this type of loan should be your last resort as they usually very high-interest rates and fees.

 Seek professional advice if you’re unsure.
 As you’ll be taking on addition risk as you’ll essentially own two properties for a period of time.